 Snowshoe cats were developed in the U.S. when a breeder’s Siamese cat gave birth to three kittens with white feet.
 The breeder then crossed these peculiar kittens with bi-color American Shorthair cats to further develop the trait.

 A cross between a Siamese and Burmese, the Tonkinese shares many traits with their parent breeds, including their playful, lively personalities and pointed coats.
 They are medium-sized cats with long, slender bodies that are deceptively muscular — they are surprisingly heavy when picked up, considering their size.
 They are known for being fairly vocal cats and engaging in dog-like activities, like fetch and following their owners around, and make great family pets.

-- Popular Domestic Cat Hybrids
+- Popular Domestic Hybrid Cats